openchain/docs/docs/source/ledger-rules/closed-loop.rst

 It is possible to use Openchain in this configuration with little effort.
 This section describes the necessary steps.

+The goal of this walkthrough is to configure Openchain so that:

+1. Users go through an external registration process where they have their identity verified by the company administrating the ledger, and associate their identity with a public key.
+2. Only public keys matching a registered user can be used to send funds.
+3. Funds can only be sent to registered users.

+This way, funds can only circulate amongst "known" users.

 Initial configuration
 ---------------------